The Happenings on Shaw Hill

 Dr. Scotts did not tell Steve the entire plan, or for that matter, any discoveries or insights that he had in London.
 “I would like you to introduce me,” Dr. Scotts said of the neighbors.

 “I can,” Steve said.
 “What do you intend to do?”
 Steve had a nervous chuckle.
-“Do you want to jab him with a needle and take him to London for further testing?”
+“Do you want to jab him with a needle and take him to London for further testing like you did with me?”

 Dr. Scotts looked at him blankly; with no expression at all.
-“Maybe,” he said with a smile.
+“A needle won’t work,” he said.

 Steve didn’t like that response, but what was he to do?
-He was the doctor and, in theory, was trying to solve the problem.
+He could not argue with a doctor.

 “They’re often not home,” Steve said.
 “I usually only see them late at night.”